SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/validate-web-part-property-values.md

     }
     ```

-    You have extended the definition of the `description` web part by defining the `validateDescription` method as the event handler for the `onGetErrorMessage` event.
+    You've extended the definition of the `description` web part by defining the `validateDescription()` method as the event handler for the `onGetErrorMessage` event.

 1. Run the following command to see the result of the validation:

-    ```shell
+    ```console
     gulp serve
     ```

-1. In the Workbench, add the web part to the canvas and open its properties.
+1. In the workbench, add the web part to the canvas and open its properties.
 If you remove the description, you should see the first validation error.

     ![Validation error displayed on a required property without a value specified](../../../images/property-validation-empty-description-error.png)